zenith-john/zenith-john.github.io/content/top/nonsense.md

 - As a philosophy hobbyist: I'm interested in Chinese philosophy before Qin, classical German philosophy and western Marxism.
 Among famous philosophers, I like Zhuangzi, Marx, Nietzsche, and Foucault.

-- As a puzzle hobbyist: I have completed(?) several Puzzle Hunts, namely CCBC12，CCBC13(but not 14), MiaoHunt2023, P&KU3, CCBC15 and JustHunt。Several puzzle hunt related tools are published on [Potior](https://zenith-john.github.io/potior/).
+- As a puzzle hobbyist: I have completed(?) several Puzzle Hunts, namely CCBC12, P&KU3 and CCBC15, see [Puzzle Hunt history and plan](/post/puzzle_hunt_history_and_plan/) for details。Several puzzle hunt related tools are published on [Potior](https://zenith-john.github.io/potior/).

 - As a programming hobbyist: I am an amateur programmer, programming language hobbyist and heavy emacs user.
 My emacs configuration is described in [Emacs](/post/emacs_configuration).
 In [Lox in Rust](https://github.com/zenith-john/lox-in-rust), I implement a Lox interpreter in Rust.
 And there are several other simple scripts and programs on [Github](https://github.com/zenith-john/).